 While Brunei is a CEDAW-signatory country, women and religious minorities are under threat from the new Sharia Penal Code.
-Due to the strict implementation of Islamic laws, Christian women in general should dress modestly and can be forced to wear a hijab in government-run educational institutions and offices.
+Due to the strict implementation of Islamic laws, Christian women can be forced to wear a hijab in government-run educational institutions and offices.
 Women and girls are usually disowned by their family when their conversion becomes known.
 They may be forced to attend spiritual rehabilitation programs.
 Sometimes, women are threatened with forced marriage to a Muslim, or if married, may have their children taken away to ensure a Muslim upbringing.